Back to drug safety directory

 Atomoxetine and ketamine are compatible.
 Atomoxetine raises BP and HR similarly to stimulants, so the additive cardiovascular consideration applies.
 There is a theoretical serotonergic component because atomoxetine has minor serotonin reuptake activity at high doses, but clinical relevance is small.

-If you take Strattera regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Strattera regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Strattera interacts with ketamine